Controversial Police Encounters Fast Facts

 July 30, 2013 - A federal appeals court rejects Mehserle's claim of immunity.
 This allows Grant's father to file a civil lawsuit against Mehserle.

-July 7, 2014 - The federal jury does not award any damages in the civil lawsuit brought by Grant's father's.
+July 7, 2014 - The federal jury does not award any damages in the civil lawsuit brought by Grant's father.

 2011 - Fullerton, California - Kelly Thomas